 How to Serve Gravlax

-Gravlax is traditionally served with a vinaigrette-style mustard dill sauce (gravlaxsås in Swedish) alongside dense rye bread, rye crispbread or boiled new potatoes.
+Gravlax is traditionally served with a vinaigrette-style mustard dill sauce (gravlaxsås in Swedish) alongside dense rye bread, rye crispbread or Swedish Dill Potatoes.
 I personally like my gravlax served simply with just a squeeze of lemon juice and a little sprig of dill on top.

 Recipe